dev2000man/Cyclistic-bikes-analysis/README.md

 12. 202212-divvy-tripdata.csv
 (Some files are too large to store here on github, so providing links)

-The rendered html in the /docs folder can be seen here: https://dev2000man.github.io/Cyclistic-bikes-analysis/docs/index.html
+The rendered html in the /docs folder can be seen here:<br>
+https://dev2000man.github.io/Cyclistic-bikes-analysis/docs/index.html